clayton-klein/understanding-typescript-course/notes.md

 - it's common to create directories like **src** and **dist** to organize our files in a project, we can configure TS to use them with the **rootDir** and **outDir** options in the **tsconfig** file and this way when we run the `tsc` command, the files in the **rootDir** (e.g., src) will be compiled and generated in the **outDir** (e.g., dist).

 - we can remove the comments from our dist files by commenting in the **"removeComments"** option in the **tsconfig** file.

+- by default TS generates JS files after compilation even if we have errors, we could stop it by commenting in the **"noEmitOnError"** option in the **tsconfig** file.

+- you can comment in the options **noUnusedLocals, noUnusedParameters and noImplicitReturns** if you want TS to throw an error in case there are local (not global) variables or parameters that aren't being used or a function that can or cannot return something depending on a condition.

 - there are some other notes at the end of the **tsconfig.json** file as well.